Working to make government more effective

 How to radically improve the centre of government.

 A poorly organised centre is one of the core weaknesses of UK government.
 Successive prime ministers have found that their ability to deliver their priorities has not been helped, and has sometimes been hindered, by the way the centre of government is structured, and by failings in No.10, the Cabinet Office and HM Treasury.
-In particular, in recent years the strains of responding to Brexit and Covid have exposed deep problems.
+In particular, in recent years the strains of responding to Brexit and Covid exposed deep problems.

-This is why the Institute for Government has brought together a Commission to examine the problems at the centre of government and to recommend solutions.
-The Centre Commission’s purpose is:
+This is why the Institute for Government brought together a commission to examine the problems at the centre of government and to recommend solutions.

-To produce concrete recommendations for a confident, proactive, coherently-structured centre of government equipped to meet the challenges and take the opportunities of the 21st century and deliver for the people of the UK.
+The Centre Commission’s purpose was to produce concrete recommendations for a confident, proactive, coherently-structured centre of government equipped to meet the challenges and take the opportunities of the 21st century and deliver for the people of the UK.

 Power with purpose: Final report of the Commission on the Centre of Government